Not so much

 Even if new recruits can now skimp on the training, Daoist fathers no longer want their sons to continue the tradition; there are now easier ways to make a better living, and people like pop music anyway.
-Fees are low, and the lifestyle, working long days and nights traipsing around backward demoralized villages, is tough and none too comfortable.
-Potential young recruits go away to seek urban laboring work or get a good education leading to a secure job in town, providing an escape from the countryside to urban registration and higher wages.
+Fees are low, and the lifestyle, working long days and nights traipsing around backward demoralized villages, is tough and none too comfortable (see e.g. recent diaries of Li Bin and Li Manshan).
+Potential young recruits go away to seek urban laboring work or get a good education leading to a secure job in town, providing an escape from the countryside towards urban registration and higher wages.
 And this is what their parents (including Daoists) want for them.

 In The souls of China (p.48) Ian Johnson puts it well (in a passage about Li Manshan’s “determining the date” activities):